gis-ops/dbscan-clustering/README.md

 It's time to start with the fun stuff.
 To conveniently fetch HERE Maps places we will need to be able to call their API with different category settings.
 We will control this logic with a small component in the application; therefore please navigate to the `Controls` folder and create a file which we will name `Control.jsx`.
+This will hold our react class component for our controls.

 ### Controls/Control.jsx